dwvisser/electoral-fair/README.md

 2. Open the notebook file under the *work/* folder and run it, or play with it as you see fit.

-A *.devcontainer* file is provided, which makes it easy to launch the notebook inside Visual Studio Code using its *Remote-Containers* extension, via the "Remote-Containers: Open Folder in Container..." command.
+A [Dockerfile](Dockerfile) and [.devcontainer folder](.devcontainer) are provided, which make it easy to launch the notebook inside Visual Studio Code using its *Remote-Containers* extension, via the `Remote-Containers: Open Folder in Container...` command.

 ### Anaconda